WGUNDERWOOD/wgunderwood.github.io/_posts/2021-01-10-local-polynomial-regression-1.markdown

 If we assume that $\mu$ is a specific type of function which can be determined by finitely many parameters, then the problem is known as *parametric regression*.
-Otherwise, when we do not assume a certain form for $\mu$, the problem is called *non-parametric regression*.
+Otherwise, when we do not assume anything about the form of $\mu$, the problem is called *non-parametric regression*.
 For example if we suppose that $\mu$ is a quadratic function (hence determined by its three coefficients), the problem is parametric.
-In these posts we will focus on the more general setting of the non-parametric problem.
+In these posts we will explore the more general setting of the non-parametric problem.